amitanand-ms/Cyclic_trace_linux/Watcher_readme.md

 ./watcher_trace.sh -w stop -F /var/log/app.log -s "stop the traces"

-Note: - String "stop the traces" needs to be replace with actual log string you may wist to trigger trace start.
+Note: - String "stop the traces" needs to be replace with actual log string you may wish to trigger trace stop.
 And in -F give path to actual log file you want to monitor

 -ci flag also works in stop mode.
-So if you may want watcher to check log with higher frequency than 60 seocnds then you could specify that with -ci operation.
+So if you may want watcher to check log with higher frequency than 60 seconds then you could specify that with -ci operation.